 Parts Used

 The study reported that leaves were the most commonly used part, within frequent use of stems (Allium cepa, Amaranthus tricolor), flowers (Azadirachta indica, Hibiscus sabdariffa), and seeds (Brassica rapa, Vigna unguiculata).
 Young leaves (Amorphophallus paeoniifolius) and tender shoots were favoured for being softer and nutritionally rich.
+Specific preference for certain parts of the plant is well-documented in traditional diets, which can indicate a greater understanding of plant morphology and the nutritional values at the local level (Laksmi & Vimla, 2000; Diya et al., 2013).

 Traditional Practices in the Use of Leafy Vegetables in Chhattisgarh